List of Playboy Playmates of 1965: April

-Sue Williams (born May 13, 1945) is an American actress and Playboy magazine's Playmate of the Month for April 1965.
+Sue Williams (born May 13, 1945 as Karen Sue Hamilton) is an American actress and Playboy magazine's Playmate of the Month for April 1965.

 Her centerfold was photographed by Ed DeLong and William V. Figge.

 May

-Maria McBane (born 8 February 1946) is a French American model and actress who was Playboy magazine's Playmate of the Month for its May 1965 issue.
+Maria McBane (born February 8, 1946) is a French American model and actress who was Playboy magazine's Playmate of the Month for its May 1965 issue.

 Her centerfold was photographed by Ed DeLong and William Figge.

 June

-Hedy Scott (born 24 January 1946) is a Belgian-American model and actress who was Playboy magazine's Playmate of the Month for its June 1965 issue.
+Hedy Scott (born January 24, 1946) is a Belgian-American model and actress who was Playboy magazine's Playmate of the Month for its June 1965 issue.

 Her centerfold was photographed by Ron Vogel.
 She went on to have a brief acting career, appearing in Fireball 500 (1966) and an episode of The Munsters.

 July

 Gay Collier (born October 9, 1942) is an American model and actress who was Playboy magazine's Playmate of the Month for its July 1965 issue.

 Her centerfold was photographed by Mario Casilli.

 August

 Lannie Balcom (born Linda K. Balcom; March 17, 1941 – April 25, 1991) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for its August 1965 issue.

 Her centerfold was photographed by J. Barry O'Rourke.
 She was also a Playboy Bunny at the Chicago club.

 Balcom died on April 25, 1991, at the age of 50.

 September

 Patti Reynolds (born May 28, 1948) is an American model and actress who was Playboy magazine's Playmate of the Month for its September 1965 issue.

 Her centerfold was photographed by Stan Malinowski.

 October

-Allison Parks (born Gloria Sharlene Waldron; October 18, 1943 – June 21, 2010) was an American model and actress who was Playboy magazine's Playmate of the Month for October, 1965 and Playmate of the Year for 1966.
+Allison Parks (born Gloria Sharlene Waldron; October 18, 1941 – June 21, 2010) was an American model and actress who was Playboy magazine's Playmate of the Month for October, 1965 and Playmate of the Year for 1966.
 Her original pictorial was photographed by William Figge.